idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 The closure relations used for friction and effective thermal diffusivities are documented in the [Pronghorn manual](https://inldigitallibrary.inl.gov/sites/sti/sti/Sort_24425.pdf).

 !listing /pbfhr/steady/ss1_combined.i block=Materials/alpha Materials/drag Materials/kappa Materials/kappa_s

-### Variable materials

-Variable materials or `VarMats` are simply constructs that hold a copy of the variables as material properties.
-This makes it easier to formulate kernels in terms of quantities based on the primary variables.
-For example, the fluid energy equation is specified in terms of $\rho c_{pf} T_f$ instead of $T_f$.
-Similarly the momentum advection kernels are specified in terms of $\rho u$, the momentum, instead of $u$, the velocity variable.

-!listing /pbfhr/steady/ss1_combined.i block=Materials/ins_fv

 ### Fluid properties